HSF/prmon/README.md

 is a much better indication of the true memory consumption of a group of processes where children share many pages.

-prmon currently runs on linux machines as it requires access to the `/proc` interface to process statistics.
+prmon currently runs on Linux machines as it requires access to the `/proc` interface to process statistics.

 ## Build and Deployment